Computer Science Data Science Facilities

 - Use weblogin, rdp, or x2go to create a graphical session to one of our computers.
 When you run jupyter, it will automatically open a browser for you, pointed to jupyter.
 If for some reason that doesn't work, you can run Chrome or Firefox yourself.
 Copy and paste either of the URLs that jupyter prints into the browser's URL bar.

-In this case, type jupyter lab --ip=`hostname` --browser="none".
+at home.
+In this case, type jupyter lab --ip=`hostname` --no-browser.

 It will print a list of 3 URLs, e.g.